redahe/free_hello_cpp/README.md

 # "Hello, World!" on freestanding C++

+## Disclaimer

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Description

    A "Hello, World!" implementation on freestanding C++ to run on Linux x86_64, supports compilation for other POSIX systems by falling back to the hosted implementation.
-Includes inline asm for necessary syscall invocations and a CMake script focused on optimizing the binary size (*it by default gives up many security protections*, which can be tweaked in the settings).
+Includes inline asm for necessary syscall invocations and a CMake script focused on optimizing the binary size (**it by default gives up many security protections**, which can be tweaked in the settings).

 ## Motivation